The FDA Peptide Vote, Explained: What Actually Happened (2026)

 Cora Health and WeightWatchers Clinic (formerly Sequence) both offer GLP-1 weight loss telehealth in 2026 with structurally different models.
 Cora provides compounded semaglutide ($99/month annual) and compounded tirzepatide ($135/month annual) on all-inclusive cash-pay subscriptions with no separate membership.
 WeightWatchers Clinic prescribes FDA-approved brand-name GLP-1s (Wegovy, Zepbound) through a 12-month commitment combining clinic membership with the WW behavioral program; effective monthly cost ranges $374–$473 for cash-pay patients.
 Compounded medications are not FDA-approved and are not therapeutically equivalent to Wegovy or Zepbound.
 Individual results vary.

 Cora Health and MEDVi both offer compounded GLP-1 telehealth in all 50 US states with LegitScript certification.
 The most consequential difference is monthly cost: Cora's annual Essential Plan starts at $99/month all-inclusive vs MEDVi's $299/month ongoing for compounded semaglutide ($179 introductory first month).
 For compounded tirzepatide, Cora's annual Premium Plan is $135/month vs MEDVi's $349/month.
-Cora publicly names VialsRx as its compounding pharmacy partner; MEDVi promotes its 503B partnerships but does not name a specific pharmacy publicly.
+Cora publicly names Hallandale Pharmacy and VialsRx as its compounding pharmacy partners; MEDVi promotes its 503B partnerships but does not name a specific pharmacy publicly.
 Compounded medications are not FDA-approved.

 Cora Health and Found both offer GLP-1 weight loss telehealth in all 50 US states but use different program models.
 Cora's annual Essential Plan is $99/month all-inclusive for compounded semaglutide.
 Found uses a tiered membership structure starting at $99/month for membership-only with medication billed separately, and ranges to $349-$499/month all-in depending on tier and medication type.
 Found bundles video consultations with board-certified obesity medicine specialists and behavioral coaching; Cora is a focused medication-and-monitoring program without bundled coaching.
 Compounded medications are not FDA-approved.